 - Consequent-then they will pass the class with an A

-This post will further explain the characteristic and traits of classification rules.
+This post will further explain the characteristics and traits of classification rules.

 Classification Rules and Decision Trees